 The project scope for these shaders was defined very early on, and delivering the product went smoothly.
 The color grading shader needed a couple of tweaks, and I was able to easily communicate with the rest of the development team to identify and fix problems in a timely manner.

 Personally, I was most surprised to find out the main character was to be voiced by Brian David Gilbert.
-I'm a fan.
+I'm a fan!

 CUE Cards is a collectible card game with many visual effects during battles.
 Avid Games reached out to me to create several effects, primarily using Unity's particle system and HLSL shaders.